Return of the family of Jesus to Nazareth: Significance

 In Matthew 2:23, the return to Nazareth is said to be a fulfilment of the prophetic word, "He shall be called a Nazarene".
 It is not clear which Old Testament verse Matthew might have had in mind; many commentators suggest it is Isaiah 11:1, where it says "A shoot will come up from the stump of Jesse; from his roots a Branch will bear fruit" (NIV): the Hebrew word for "branch" is nezer.

 Cornelius a Lapide comments on this issue, writing: "In Hebrew nazir, or nozeri, written with zain, meaning separate, holy, consecrate, crowned, religious, because Christ, as man, being separated from every other thing, was hypostatically and wholly united to the WORD.
 For the word nazar signifies to separate, to consecrate, to crown.
 Wherefore the religious, under the old law, who separated themselves from wine and from the world, and consecrated themselves to God, were called Nazarites.
 (See Numb.
 6:2, seq.)
 But that Christ would be holy, and consecrated to God, all the prophets foretold, especially Daniel (9:24): “The Holy of Holies—i.e., Christ—shall be anointed.”
 (Vulgate) Thus, too, Samson, who was a type of Christ, was a Nazarite.
 (Judg.
 13:7.)
 So, too, was Joseph.
 (Gen. 49:2) And as Joseph, after his imprisonment, was made lord of Egypt, so Christ, after His death, was made lord of the universe.
 So S. Ambrose and Ruperti."

+Liturgical commemoration

+The 1956 Martyrologium Romanum lists the commemoration of "the bringing back of the Child Jesus from Egypt" on 7 January.